 No head contact with the door panel;

 Head shall not exceed a vertical plane identified by a red line on top of the door (top view camera).
 This vertical plane is identified by a line on the impacted door as defined in Annex 6 Appendix 3 Figure 1.
+This criteria is for monitoring purpose only tests with Q10 dummy.